Type

 • Categories

 The Finnish Forest Research Institute (Metla) developed a method called multi-source national forest inventory (MS-NFI).
 The first operative results were calculated in 1990.
 Small area forest resource estimates, in here municipality level estimates, and estimates of variables in map form are calculated using field data from the Finnish national forest inventory, satellite images and other digital georeferenced data, such as topographic database of the National Land Survey of Finland.
-Five sets of estimates have been produced for the most part of the country until now and four sets for Lapland.
-The number of the map form themes in the most recent version, from year 2009, is 43.
+Nine sets of estimates have been produced for the most part of the country until now and eight sets for Lapland.
+The number of the map form themes in the most recent version, from year 2019, is 45.
 In addition to the volumes by tree species and timber assortments, the biomass by tree species groups and tree compartments have been estimated.
 The first country level estimates correspond to years 1990-1994.
-The most recent versions are from years 2005, 2007 and 2009.
-MS-NFI 2011 will be ready early 2013.
-The first set of the products freely available are from year 2009.
-The new set of the products will be produced annually or biannually in the future.
-The map from products are in a raster format with a pixel size of 20mx20m and in ETRS-TM35FIN coordinate system.
+The most recent versions are from years 2005, 2007, 2009, 2011, 2013, 2015, 2017 and 2019.
+The maps from 2019 is the fifth set of products freely available.
+It is also the fourth set produced by the Natural Resources Institute Finland.
+A new set of the products will be produced annually or biannually in the future.
+The maps are in a raster format with a pixel size of 16m x 16m (from 2013) and in the ETRS-TM35FIN coordinate system.
 The products cover the combined land categories forest land, poorly productive forest land and unproductive land.
-The other land categories as well as water bodies have been delineated out using the elements of topographic database of the Land Survey of Finland.
+The other land categories as well as water bodies have been delineated out using the elements of the topographic database of the Land Survey of Finland.

 • Categories